 Grass family (Poaceae)

 Cultivation: The preference is partial sun, mesic conditions, and fertile soil containing loam, clay-loam, or gravelly loam.
 This robust grass also grows readily in full sun and moist or slightly dry conditions.
 It is rather aggressive, but doesn't tolerate regular mowing.

 Range & Habitat: This common grass occurs in every county of Illinois (see Distribution Map).
-It was introduced from Europe as a source of hay and pasturage.
+It was introduced into North America from Europe as a source of hay and pasturage.
 Habitats include savannas, woodland borders, thickets, disturbed meadows in wooded areas, powerline clearances in wooded areas, fence rows, old fields and pastures, orchards, and miscellaneous waste areas.
 Areas with a history of disturbance are preferred.

 Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois.

 Comments: Orchard Grass develops early and becomes tall; it usually blooms by early summer.
 At this time of year, it can be identified by the stiff lower branches of its panicles; each of these lower branches forms an angle of 90° or less with the central rachis of the inflorescence.
 Furthermore, branches of its panicles have dense clusters of spikelets toward their tips, otherwise they are naked.
 Both the glumes and lemmas are rather long (5-8 mm.) and they are usually ciliate along their keels.
 The foliage of Orchard Grass is hairless and its ligules have long papery membranes that are often shredded.
 These various characteristics are especially useful in identifying this grass correctly.
 Orchard Grass is the only species of its genus in Illinois.